specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/synchronizing-test-case-hierarchies.md

 {% endcode %}

 {% hint style="info" %}
-The node configurations within the `nodes` setting cannot be nested, but you can specify the nodes using `path` instead of `name` to build up a nested node hierarchy.
+The node configurations within the `nodes` setting cannot be nested, but you can specify the nodes using `path` to build up a nested node hierarchy.
 {% endhint %}

 Synchronizing the feature file above with this configuration would generate the following hierarchy.